-There will be a Westminster Hall debate on the Government’s Levelling Up Agenda at 4:30pm on Wednesday 15th September 2021.
+There will be a Westminster Hall debate on progress towards the Government’s Levelling Up Missions in the East of England on Tuesday 31 January at 9:30am

 Documents to download

 Planning Appeals (674 KB , PDF)

 This briefing from the House of Commons Library provides information about planning appeals, chiefly

 - what can be appealed

 - the Secretary of State’s powers to “recover” appeals and